opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/sheathing-umbilicals/index.md

 ## Y Gantry Umbilical

 This cable bundle will contain the following:
-* X axis limit switch cable (CHA-0007)
+* X axis limit switch cable (XL)
-* X axis motor cable (CHA-0003)
+* X axis motor cable (XM)
 * Two pieces of heatshrink tubing
-* 825mm of sheathing (shorter of the two)
+* 1150mm (45in) of woven sheathing

 ### Laying out the cables

 To begin, we'll get these two cables laid out at the correct spacing.
-Having these spaced correctly ensures that every cable reaches every plug with strain relief and length for movement.
-Place the TODO: insert correct length information

 XL and XM should be perfectly aligned on the label side, no offset.
-Push sheathing all the way up to where the black wire enclosure ends for the XM harness

-45 in sheathing
+Measure out 1150mm of sheathing and cut it from the rest of the spool.

 {{< container-image path="images/IMG_0777.JPG" alt="" >}}

 ### Sheathing the cables

-Now, take the piece of TODO(sheathing length) sheathing and expand it by compressing it.
+Now, take the piece of sheathing and expand it by compressing it.
 You should find that inserting the two cables at the correct offset will maintain this offset while pushing the sheathing over them.
-Follow the pictures below for a good method of pushing the cables through the sheathing
+Follow the pictures below for a good method of pushing the cables through the sheathing.

 {{< container-image path="images/IMG_0779.JPG" alt="" >}}
 {{< container-image path="images/IMG_0780.JPG" alt="" >}}
 {{< container-image path="images/IMG_0781.JPG" alt="" >}}

+Push the sheathing up until there's equal amount of exposed black cable of the shorter cable, as shown below.

 {{< container-image path="images/IMG_0782.JPG" alt="" >}}

 ### Heatshrink

-With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal parts on the cables and on the sheathing.
+With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal amounts on the cables and on the sheathing.
 This is to hold the sheathing in place, keep it from fraying, and generally making it look nicer.
 Use a heat gun or lighter to heat the heatshrink tight onto the cable.

 {{< container-image path="images/IMG_0787.JPG" alt="" >}}
 {{< container-image path="images/IMG_0789.JPG" alt="" >}}
 {{< container-image path="images/IMG_0790.JPG" alt="" >}}
-{{< container-image path="images/IMG_0795.JPG" alt="" >}}

 ## X Gantry Umbilical

 This cable bundle will contain the following:
-* Z axis limit switch cable (CHA-0008)(Labeled ``)
+* Z axis limit switch cable (ZL)
-* Z axis motor cable (CHA-0004)
+* Z axis motor cable (ZM)
-* Left rotation motor cable (CHA-0005)
+* Left rotation motor cable (LM)
-* Down light cable (CHA-0009)
+* Top light cable (DL)
-* Down camera USB cable (inside camera box, the longer of the two)
+* Top camera USB cable (inside camera box, the longer of the two)
+* Two pieces of heatshrink tubing
+* 1475mm (58in) of woven sheathing

 ### Laying out the cables

 To begin, we'll get these five cables laid out at the correct spacing.
 Having these spaced correctly ensures that every cable reaches every plug with strain relief and length for movement.
-Place the TODO: insert correct length information
+Use the image below to make the correct spacing.

 {{< container-image path="images/IMG_0799.JPG" alt="" >}}

-usb
-10 in dl
-13in zl
-14in zm
-19in lm

-58in sheathing

-1.2 meters total
+Once you have the spacing correct, use a short zip tie to hold them together at this spacing to preserve it while sheathing.

+{{< container-image path="images/IMG_0800.JPG" alt="" >}}
+{{< container-image path="images/IMG_0802.JPG" alt="" >}}

 ### Sheathing the cables

-Now, take the piece of TODO(sheathing length) sheathing and expand it by compressing it.
+Now, cut a 1475mm piece of sheathing from the remainder and expand it by compressing it.
 You should find that inserting the two cables at the correct offset will maintain this offset while pushing the sheathing over them.
-Follow the pictures below for a good method of pushing the cables through the sheathing
+Follow the pictures below for a good method of pushing the cables through the sheathing.

-{{< container-image path="images/IMG_0800.JPG" alt="" >}}
-{{< container-image path="images/IMG_0802.JPG" alt="" >}}

 ### Heatshrink